Letting Buyers — and Sellers — Off the Hook

 And even though the sales process is front-loaded, once a home is on the market, the owner must still keep their home in tip-top shape, accommodate inconvenient showing requests (occasionally last-minute), and generally adjust to living in a staged home that can feel (and be!) unfamiliar.

-Not the sort of thing you want to contend with when your life (and the world!) is already crazy.
+Not the sort of thing you want to contend with when your life is already crazy.

 The principal risk associated with making a pressured decision as a Buyer is delayed misgivings, a phenomenon commonly known as “Buyer’s remorse.”